morpheus65535/bazarr/README.md

 *	Configure Sonarr ip, port, base url, SSL and API key.
 ### 4 - In "Subliminal" tab:
 *	Configure enabled providers and enabled languages.
 Enabled languages are those that you are going to be able to assign to a series later.
-### 5 - Save those settings and restart Bazarr.
+### 5 - Save those settings and restart (important!!!)
+Bazarr.

-### 6 - On the "Series" page, click on "Update Series"
+### 6 - Wait 2 minutes

-* You should now see all your series listed with a wrench icon on yellow background.
+### 7 - On the "Series" page, you should now see all your series listed with a wrench icon on yellow background.
 Those are the series that need to be configured.
-Click on each one and select desired languages.
-You have to do this even if you don't want subtitles for a series.
-Just click on the wrench icon and then on "Save".
+Click on those one you want to get subtitles for and select desired languages.
+You don't have to do this for every series but it will looks cleaner without all this yellow ;-).
+If you don't want any substitles for a series, just click on the wrench icon and then on "Save" without selecting anything.

-* When you've finished going trough all those series to configure desired languages, you have to "Update All Episodes" from the "Series" page.
-Don't be impatient, it will take about 1 minute by 1000 episodes Bazarr need to scan for existing internal and external subtitles.
-If Bazarr is accessing those episodes trough a network share, it's going to take much more longer than that.
-Keep in mind that Bazarr have to open each and every episode files to analyze the content.
-* Once the scan is finished, you should be able to access episodes list for each series and see those missing subtitles on the wanted page.
+### 8 - On each series page, you should see episode files available on disk, existing subtitles and missing subtitles (in case you requested some and they aren't already existing).
+* If you don't see your episodes right now, wait some more time.
+It take time to do the initial synchronization between Sonarr and Bazarr.

+### 9 - On "Wanted" page, you should see all the episodes who have missing subtitles.

 ### 10 - Have fun and keep in mind that providers may temporary refuse connection due to connection limit exceeded or problem on the provider web service.